 MRI and pacemakers: patient and clinician resources

-Did you know that people with pacemakers and other devices are fifty times less likely to be offered a scan than people who don’t have one?
-This project helps to dispel the myths around pacemakers and MRIs and provides patients and clinicians with easy to understand information to transform their knowledge and the decisions that are made.
+People with pacemakers and other implanted devices are fifty times less likely to be offered an MRI scan than those without one.
+This project helps dispel myths surrounding pacemakers and MRI safety, providing patients and clinicians with clear, accessible information to improve understanding and support informed decision-making.

 No items found.